Configure player

 So this is the example that started up when you first run it.
 And it just plots a graph of floating point.
 And you can illustrate there are three kind of graphs-- floating point, date, and string.
 So when the application started up, it writes out a configuration file, which I'm going to show you.

 Let me demo this for you here.
+I wrote an application.
+And on demo one, please.
 I wrote an application that takes an RSS document.
-An RSS stands for RDF Site Summary.
-An RDF stands for Resource Description Framework.
+And RSS stands for RDF Site Summary.
+And RDF stands for Resource Description Framework.
 It's a way of describing content information for a site.
 And a lot of news sites vend this kind of document out to the public, and you can use it to read news and information.
-And I wrote an application that goes out, pulls out this document, and we'll display it on the screen here.
+And I wrote an application that goes out pulls out this document, and we'll display it on the screen here.
 Where are you at?
 There you go.
 Now I'm going to launch it.

 Now, the components that make up XSLT are the source valid XSL transformation document, the XALAN XSL transformation parser or processor, and a valid source XML document.
 And those three components work together to generate an output XML document.
 So you're basically going and you're converting an XML document to another XML document, or maybe converting an XML document to an HTML document, XHTML document, or even a text-formatted document.